Literature, Media & Writing Department

 Communications Coordinator, Enrollment Management Division, the Albany College of Pharmacy and Health Science

 Dana Vinyard ’16

 Teacher, Milford Central School, Milford, New York

 Hartwick English offers a diverse catalog of courses in literary studies, expository writing, and creative writing.
 Our course topics range from Viking literature to the works of J. R. R. Tolkien to fiction, nonfiction, and poetry workshops.
 Class sizes are kept small to ensure close, one-on-one collaboration between students and professors.

-Want to write for Hartwick’s student newspaper, Hilltops?
-Help produce our undergraduate literary journal, Word of Mouth?
+Want to help produce our undergraduate literary journal, Word of Mouth?
 Join the English Honor Society, Sigma Tau?
 Become a tutor in the Writing Center?
 Attend readings and meet visiting authors from all over the world?
 These opportunities and more await you at Hartwick.

 Still Have Questions?